Iyanu423/projects/TEAM INBOX WEB APP/README.md

 ## Known Issues and Their Fixes
 - **Issue:** Some icons may not display correctly on certain browsers.
   - **Fix:** Clear browser cache or try using the latest version of Chrome or Firefox.
-- **Issue:** Rich text editor toolbar occasionally becomes unresponsive.
-  - **Fix:** Refresh the page or restart the browser to reset the editor state.

 ## Author